The radio communication technology is the heart of the BigClown IoT Kit. This document describes the basic operation of the radio.

 We've achieved more than 500 meters line-of-sight communication range between two Core Modules.

-Also the single USB Dongle / Core Module is enough to cover three-story house and whole garden around it.
+Also the single Radio Dongle / Core Module is enough to cover three-story house and whole garden around it.

 On the other hand, if the radio communication range is not sufficient, the network can be expanded on IP level thanks to MQTT message replication to a master server.